zero3smart/steemit/app/help/en/faq.md

 <a class="anchor" name="What_does__Promoting__a_post_do"></a>
 ## What does "Promoting" a post do?

 When you make a post, there is the option to promote it with Steem Dollars.
-It will then show up in the Promoted tab.
+It will then show up in the “Promoted” tab.
 The order that it appears in the list depends on how much the post was promoted for.
 Posts with a higher promoted amount will be higher than posts with less.

 Steem Dollars spent to promote a post are paid to the account @null, which nobody owns or controls.
 Once a user transfers SBD to @null, the Steem blockchain removes them from the currency supply.
 Details can be found in this <a href="https://steemit.com/steemit/@steemitblog/introducing-promoted-content">official post</a>.